lanl/tinerator/joss-paper/paper.md

 the DEM and a mesh generator, for example Gmsh or LaGriT.
 Depending on the interoperability of these programs, the workflow may require additional components that convert input and output data into formats that can be exchanged.
+TINerator provides a fast and efficient workflow to generate unstructured meshes from DEM and GIS data in a unified framework.

+# Overview

 TINerator is a Python-based mesh generation tool for generating unstructured meshes for earth science simulations.
-TINerator provides a complete set of tools for DEM and GIS data analysis and mesh generation in a unified framework.
+Users can perform watershed delineation to determine catchment boundaries and preferential flow paths through RichDEM, choose to refine around these preferential flow paths, and map spatial datasets to cells or nodes of the generated mesh.
+The users can choose the mesh generator from JIGSAW, Triangle, and LaGriT (via PyLaGriT).
+TINerator exposes all data to the user, which allows working on the data using the full Python ecosystem, for example to filter and interpolate for specific use cases.

 # Use cases